SofaDefrost/SPM/README.md

   CableActuator                    (get details by typing: 'spm search CableActuator')
 ```

-When you have found the plugin you want to install you can simply ask for as in:
+If you want o install one or multiple plugins you can do as in:
 ```console
 dmarchal@dmarchal-Precision-7520:~/projects/DEFROST/dev/spm/test$ ../src/spm.py install SofaQtQuick SoftRobots.Inverse
 The Sofa Package Manager